-• Help your doctors and other providers help you by giving them information, asking questions, and following through on your care.
+• Help your doctors and other providers help you by giving them information, asking

-Chapter 8 Your rights and responsibilities

-- o To help get the best care, tell your doctors and other health providers about your health problems.
-Follow the treatment plans and instructions that you and your doctors agree upon. - o Make sure your doctors know all of the drugs you are taking, including over-thecounter drugs, vitamins, and supplements. - o If you have any questions, be sure to ask and get an answer you can understand. - Be considerate.
+• To help get the best care, tell your doctors and other health providers about your health problems.
+Follow the treatment plans and instructions that you and your

+• Make sure your doctors know all of the drugs you are taking, including over-the-

+• If you have any questions, be sure to ask and get an answer you can understand.

+• Be considerate.
 We expect all our members to respect the rights of other patients.
-We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - o You must pay your plan premiums. - You must continue to pay your Medicare premiums to remain a member of the plan. - o If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount directly to the government to remain a member of the plan. - If you move within our service area, we need to know so we can keep your membership record up to date and know how to contact you. - If you move outside of our plan service area, you cannot remain a member of our plan. - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
+We also expect you to act in a way that helps the smooth running of your doctor's office,

+• Pay what you owe.
+As a plan member, you are responsible for these payments:

+• You must continue to pay your Medicare premiums to remain a member of the plan.

+• If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must continue to pay the extra amount

+• If you move outside of our plan service area, you cannot remain a member of our

+• If you move, it is also important to tell Social Security (or the Railroad Retirement
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-2023 Evidence of Coverage for Senior Care Plus Extensive Duals Plan Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)
+What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 2023 Evidence of Coverage for Senior Care Plus Extensive Duals Plan Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)